-I use several modalities to assist a body to feel better, and my goal is to help horses, canines, and humans be more relaxed and happy, so that they can live and move and work as comfortably and smoothly as possible.
+I use several modalities to assist a body to feel better, and my goal is to work with horses, canines, and humans be more relaxed and happy, so that they can live and move and work as comfortably and smoothly as possible.

 My experience has shown bodies, respond to different modalities of healing at different times.
 It is beneficial to have the ability to facilitate the healing of an issue in multiple ways, often during the same session.

 When the bones in the head are out of balance the eyes and nostrils often will appear as one is higher and/or shaped differently than the other.
-I use this process to connect the corrections made to the cranial bones to the rest of the body.
-I begin with a Bladder Meridian Flow then move to working with my hands on various places of the skull, finishing by pulling the energy from the head to the shoulders, then to the sacral region of the horse.
+This process is used to connect the corrections made to the cranial bones to the rest of the body.
+Beginning with a Bladder Meridian Flow then move to working with my hands on various places of the skull, finishing by pulling the energy from the head to the shoulders, then to the sacral region of the body.

 I use several yoga exercises designed with the horse to increase flexibility and flexion through out the equine body.
 One of my favorites is the Drunken Horse for it releases tightness through the base of the neck, the withers and the muscles over and under the shoulder.